ironcore-dev/metal-operator/docs/proposals/01-firmware-update.md

 The following list gives general design goals for BIOS/Firmware updates:

-- the solution SHOULD be vendor-agnostic aside from concrete update job implementation;
+- the solution SHOULD be vendor-agnostic aside from concrete scan/update job implementation;
 - the solution SHOULD allow automated hardware servers' firmware lifecycle maintaining;
 - the solution MUST be extensible by the possibility of using plugins for update strategy;
-- the solution MUST be extensible by the possibility of adding vendor-specific update jobs;
+- the solution MUST be extensible by the possibility of adding vendor-specific update job implementations;
 - the solution SHOULD be as kubernetes-native as possible;

 ### Non-Goals